acevezl/challengeone/README.md

 * The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.

+## Solution implemented

+The following changes were implemented as a solution to this challenge:

+* Optimized images: Image sizes were reduced and files optimized for web.
+Files were saved in next-gen format to improve download speed and data consumption.

+> The images provided on the base code were massively large.

+* Updated background and foreground colours to ensure there is sufficient contrast for visually impared people.

+> I found this via Lighthouse.
+The light blue does not have sufficient contrast against the white fonts.

+* Added alt and title attributes with descriptive text to all images.

+> alt is for accessibility, while title is for the popup.

+* Switched some classes to IDs to take advantage of using an anchor for topNav while also applying styles.
+For example:
+> Instead of: id="online-reputation-management" class="online-reputation-management"

+> Simply use: id="online-reputation-management" by updating the class .online-reputation-management to #online-reputation management.

+*
 - - -
 © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.